Daniel8hen/firefly-tutorials/meetup_automl_timeseries/README.md

-# Time Series Workshop Tutorial and Exercises
+# AutoML and Timeseries meetup - Hands On

 ## Setup

-You need to have Python 2.7 installed and be able to include the following libraries:
+You need to have Python 3.5 installed and be able to include the following libraries:
 `numpy>=1.11`, `pandas>=0.19`, `sklearn>=0.18`, `matplotlib`, `IPython`

 ### Linux / Mac Setup